- Strive CF

 CHAT IS NOT AVAILABLE RIGHT NOW.
 WE WILL BE BACK ONLINE SOON.

-For 2014 we have introduced a new Stack-to-Reach based geometry concept across our whole road range.
+In 2014 we introduced a new Stack-to-Reach based geometry concept across our whole road range.
 Using three different geometries (Sport, Sport Pro and Pro), we have been able to create bikes that fit perfectly to the demands of our customers and professionals across all scenarios.

 The Stack-to-Reach Quotient, upon which our concept is based, can be applied across a range of frames.
 This figure determines the frame’s geometry by looking at its effect on seat position.
 In order to explain our three geometries, we would like to go over some basic principles and highlight how they affect seat position.